 - Educate your loved ones about PMADs.
 Share the information you are learning here.
-It is very important that they are aware of the signs and symptoms.
+They must be aware of the signs and symptoms.

 - Eat a balanced diet.
-Take your prenatal vitamins and make sure you are getting a variety of foods in your diet.
-Avoid high fat and high sugar foods.
+Take your prenatal vitamins and ensure you get various foods in your diet.
+Avoid high-fat and high-sugar foods.

-- Limit caffeine and AVOID alcohol completely (Alcohol throws gas on the fire of anxiety.
-Not popular to say, but important).
+- Limit caffeine and AVOID alcohol altogether (Alcohol throws gas on the fire of anxiety.
+Not popular to say, but essential).

 - Exercise is important.
-A walk 3-4 days per week is beneficial for your mental health.
+Walking 3-4 days per week benefits your mental health.

-There are excellent resources (online support groups, information, reading) and also a directory of clinicians in your area that can be found on Postpartum Support International’s website www.postpartum.net .
+There are excellent resources (online support groups, information, reading) and a directory of clinicians in your area that can be found on Postpartum Support International’s website, www.postpartum.net.
 Your pediatrician or OBGYN can also be a resource for local support (sometimes, not always).

-As I often say to those I’m talking with, I love you, keep going.
+As I often say to those I’m talking with, I love you; keep going.
 As bad as you feel, I want you to know you are loved.
-There are people who care and want you to feel better.
-And keep going, because no matter what, you are worth the effort and work it may take to feel better.
+Some people care and want you to feel better.
+And keep going because no matter what, you are worth the effort and work it may take to feel better.